abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 ```java
 var a = 3, b = 5;	//invalid
 ```
-- type of `var` is known at compile-time and can be changed at runtime
+- type of `var` is known at compile-time and type cannot be changed ever after that

 ## Data Types
 ```java